 At either end of the great hall are two temple guardians standing on a cloud: Raijin, the god of thunder, and Fujin, the god of wind.
 In front of the statues are 28 deities that represent virtues such as beauty, wisdom, prosperity, charity, justice and strength and bring goodwill to those they encounter.

 Halfway through the hall, after 500 statues, you come to the spectacular Buddha.
 This is Kannon.
 She sits on a lotus flower towering at 11 feet tall, with 11 faces; one normal head, and an additional 8 representing each direction and 2 more for heaven and earth.
 The figure itself has 20 arms, each hand holding an object of spiritual significance.
 Here you can offer a prayer and light incense.
-If you time it right, you may be able to watch a candle lighting ceremony.
+If you time it right, your family may be able to watch a candle lighting ceremony.

 Potentially, more impressive is that since the 17th century the great hall of the Rengeoin Sanjusangendo is home to the Kyudo tournament: Toshiya, an archery contest.
 The contest has evolved over the years, but originated as an archery marathon.
 Each contestant was required to make their own bow and arrow and shoot consecutive arrows for 24 hours straight.
 The 1686 winner hit the target with 8,133 of 13,053 arrows he shot.
 The contestants arrow must travel the entire distance of the hall to hit the target, 394 feet.
 In our current culture of mediocrity the contest has evolved to allow archers to shoot two arrows in two minutes at a distance of 150 feet.
 If archers hit targets with both arrows, they proceed to the next round.
 We found ourselves wondering if we have found the balance between pushing our children to their potential, or allowing them to skate by.
 Fortunately they are young and we still have some time to try and figure that out.